flhofer/dell_TB16_firmware/README.md

 ### Limitations - also by the Laptop

-During tests with different monitors and setups I noticed the following (expanding list):
+During tests with different monitors and setups, I noticed the following (expanding list):
-- An Apple M2 (not MAX, PRO or ULTRA) can not manage more than one external monitor at a time.
-I tried to use USB-C, DisplayPort (MST-1) and HDMI (MST-2) and all worked, but only one at a time.
+- An Apple M2 (not MAX, PRO, or ULTRA) can not manage more than one external monitor at a time.
+I tried to use USB-C, DisplayPort (MST-1), and HDMI (MST-2), and all worked, but only one at a time.
 Even if I closed the laptop lid, thus one pane less to manage, the only external screen that worked was the last used.
-- A WD15 Dock, also with the Universal Cable, uses the DisplayPort alternate mode, caping throughput at 10Gbit, and thus limiting screen number and resolutions (see table above).
+- A WD15 Dock, also with the Universal Cable, uses the DisplayPort alternate mode, capping throughput at 10Gbit, and thus limiting screen number and resolutions (see table above).

 ## Audio outputs and resolutions